I2048I/CsgoTools/README.md

   The CSGO jewelry quantification tool is developed based on Java, and it collects the price information of accessories on the Buff and Steam platform for quantitative analysis to achieve profitability.

-  There are two output modes of the tool, one is to display and output in the command line terminal, and the other is to output based on html pages.
+  The tool has only one output mode, which is based on HTML pages.

   Currently the tool is free to use, but not open source.